-UK’s Johnson pursues more post-Brexit trade talks at G7

-BIARRITZ, France (AP) — British Prime Minister Boris Johnson talked trade with the leaders of Australia and Egypt at the Group of Seven summit Monday as he sought to position his nation for a post-Brexit world.
+UK’s Johnson gets Trump backing as he eyes Brexit endgame

+But he also refused to rule out suspending Parliament, saying it was up to lawmakers to carry out Brexit.

+“I think this is really a matter for parliamentarians to get right,” he said.
+“I think that people have just about had enough of this conversation.
+And I think they are yearning for a moment when Brexit comes off the front pages.”

-Johnson and Australian Prime Minister Scott Morrison agreed at the summit in the French resort town of Biarritz to do a trade deal after the United Kingdom leaves the European Union, a departure now set for Oct.
-31. Morrison said he believed a U.K.-Australia pact could be done within a year.
+Johnson and Australian Prime Minister Scott Morrison agreed at the summit in the French resort town of Biarritz to do a trade deal after the United Kingdom leaves the EU.
+Morrison said he believed a U.K.-Australia pact could be done within a year.

 “But at the end of the day it’s got to be in our interests,” Morrison said.
 “We are not going to sign up to something we don’t think helps us and neither will they.”

-After a one-on-one meeting with Johnson at the three-day G-7 summit on Sunday, U.S. President Donald Trump promised they would work out “a very big trade deal” between their nations once Brexit happens.
+After a one-on-one meeting with Johnson at the three-day G-7 summit on Sunday, Trump promised they would work out “a very big trade deal” once Brexit happens.

 Johnson also met Monday on the summit’s sidelines with Egyptian President Abdel-Fattah el-Sissi.
 The two discussed their shared desire to strengthen economic, trade and security co-operation between the U.K. and Egypt.